Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law

 Observe the results for our first experimental setting with $\theta^A = 1$.
 We expect an overall performance increase, as the algorithm calibrates the predictions with respect to actual ground truth evaluation.
 We also expect the effect to be more pronounced for the orange group, because of the larger error between predicted and ground truth scores for that group.
 Both expectations are confirmed in the results.
 The chance of the orange group to be labeled positive is now 5.7\% of the blue group, which marks an improvement of more than two orders of magnitude.

-Next, observe the results for the second and third fairness objectives where $\theta^B=1$, and $\theta^C=1$, respectively (balance criteria B) and C), respectively).
-When fulfilling criterion B), we expect the fair score distributions for ground truth negative individuals from the two groups to approximately match (recall Fig.~\ref{fig:experiments:result:synthetic:condB}).
-Thus, the scores of ground truth negative blue and orange group individuals will decrease and increase, respectively.
-This corresponds to an FPR decrease for the blue group, which had a high base FPR including many false positive ground truth negative individuals scoring just slightly above the decision boundary whom become true negative after \methodname is applied.
-This also corresponds to either no or a slight FPR increase for the orange group, which had a base FPR of zero and ground truth negative individuals scoring far enough below the decision boundary that either none or only a few are mapped by \methodname above the decision boundary to become false positives.
+Next, observe the results for the second and third fairness objectives where $\theta^B=1$, and $\theta^C=1$, respectively (corresponding to fairness criteria B) and C), respectively).
+When fulfilling criterion B), fair score distributions for ground truth negative individuals from the two groups should overlap (Figure \ref{fig:experiments:results:synthetic}b, top row).
+This corresponds to a noteable FPR decrease for the blue group, which had a high base FPR including many false positive ground truth negative individuals scoring just slightly above the decision boundary whom become true negative after \methodname is applied.
+This also corresponds to a slight FPR increase for the orange group, which had a base FPR of zero and ground truth negative individuals scoring far enough below the decision boundary that only a few were mapped by \methodname above the decision boundary to become false positives.